claudiamacrae/cpe322/lab7/README.md

 # Lab 7 — ThingSpeak and Google Sheets
 ## Part 1
-I ran thingspeak_cpu_loop.py and thingspeak_feed.py in a demo folder to collect and apload data about my cpu performance.
+I ran thingspeak_cpu_loop.py and thingspeak_feed.py in a demo folder to collect and upload data about my cpu performance.
 ```console
 pi@ctmpi: ~/demo $ python3 thingspeak_feed.py
 An API key savefile was not found.
 Enter Write API Key >>> ****************